-During the program, we will release a number of newsletters.
+During the program, we will release newsletters and connect participants with each other online.
 The newsletters will contain interviews from participants in the program and keep you updated with the network of Conflux participants, both on the mentor and mentee side.

 Being part of the program is not only about your relationship with your mentee.
-It is also about expanding your network among other students and professionals, and that is why our events will always include time to for you invest in building new relations.
-As part of the Conflux network, you will also be added to a LinkedIn group with all participating mentors and mentees, so you can reach out to the people you meet.
+It is also about expanding your network among other students and professionals, and that is why our events will always include time for you to invest in building new relations.
+As part of the Conflux network, you will also be added to a Teams or Linkedin group with all participating mentors and mentees, so you can reach out to the people you meet.